 If you feel limited by what you can grow in a shady place, a visit to the Beals Woodland and Stream Garden will inspire you with its rich assortment of shade-loving ornamental plants.

 Two bridges cross each of the garden’s streams and provide nice views of its plantings.
 A side path leads to both an upper and lower deck overlooking the north stream.
 Both decks offer a shady respite for enjoying the sights and sounds away from the main path.

-Trolley access to the Rock & Waterfall Garden is from its east (back) side.
+Trolley access to this garden is from its east (back) side.
 The trolley stop is shaded in locally grown Mimosa trees with special flowering that begins red and later flowers pink.
-A pair of rare Szechuan Elms provides high shade as a canopy over the trolley drop-off loop.
+A pair of rare Szechuan elms provides high shade as a canopy over the trolley drop-off loop.
 A mulch path lined with birches, redbuds, viburnums and Northern Lights azaleas leads to the main garden path.

 Flowers in Every Season